gmethvin/play-java-microservice-example/README.md

 # Play Java microservice example

-This is a basic example demonstrating the `PlayService` sbt plugin for creating simple Play-based microservices.
-This plugin uses the standard maven layout, not the traditional Play web layout.
+This is a basic example demonstrating a Play microservice.
+This project uses the standard maven layout instead of the traditional Play web layout, and uses the `PlayService` sbt plugin to avoid unnecessary build dependencies.

 There are a few relevant files:
  - `project/plugins.sbt`: includes the Play sbt plugin.